umilic16/musichub/README.md

 ```python
 python train_model.py
 ```
 Code for training the intent recognition model is from **neuralintents** library, with small changes ([link](https://github.com/NeuralNine/neuralintents) to original code).
 You can change the intent recognition model hyperparameters in the neuralintents.py file or add more intents by editing the intents.json file.
 The model is a sequential model with 3 dense layers and 2 dropout layers in between.
-The model is compiled using the SGD optimizer with a learning rate of 0.005, and trained for 50 epochs with a batch size of 64.
+The model is compiled using SGD optimizer with learning rate of 0.005, and categorical crossentropy loss function.
+The model is trained for 100 epochs with batch size of 8.
 The model is trained on 80% of the data and validated on 20% of the data.
-The model is trained to predict the intent of the user input using the following code:
+You can change the hyperparameters in the following code:
 ```python
         train_x, val_x, train_y, val_y = train_test_split(x, y, test_size=0.2, random_state=42)